 The History of Pollok House

-I highly recommend to visit the rest of Pollok House before or after your game session.
-Pollok House is the ancestral home of the Stirling-Maxwell families, but today it is in the hands of the National Trust for Scotland.
-The Trust actually has its roots right here, in the intimate Cedar room where the idea for the organisation was born.
+I highly recommend visiting the rest of Pollok House before or after your game session.
+Pollok House is the ancestral home of the Stirling-Maxwell family, but today it is in the hands of the National Trust for Scotland.
+The Trust actually has its roots right here, in the intimate Cedar room where the idea for the organisation was formed.

-The House is a prime example of 18th century architecture, but was modernised in the late 19th century.
+The House was built in 1752 and is a prime example of 18th-century architecture but was modernised in the late 19th century.
 A large private collection of paintings is on display as well as original furniture from back in the days.
 The views across the gardens are beautiful, and you can imagine how majestic it must have felt to actually live here.
 Throughout the house you will meet helpful staff members, who are happy to share a story or two, explain bit about the art work or also about the work the Trust does.

 Our team managed to retrieve and remove the murder weapon from the butler’s study with just under 16 minutes to go, and thus prevented a devious murder from happening.